azmolmiah/salafi-directory/readme.md

 > Create the backend for a Salafi directory website.
 The frontend/UI can be created by your team .
 The html/css template has been created and can be used as a reference for functionality.

-### Bootcamps
+### Organisation

-- List all bootcamps in the database
+- List all organisation in the database
   - Pagination
   - Select specific fields in result
   - Limit number of results
   - Filter by fields
+  - Type: Markaz, store, charity or pilgrimage
-- Search bootcamps by radius from zipcode
+- Search organisation by radius from postcode
   - Use a geocoder to get exact location and coords from a single address field
-- Get single bootcamp
+- Get single organisation
-- Create new bootcamp
+- Create new organisation
   - Authenticated users only
-  - Must have the role "publisher" or "admin"
+  - Must have the role "publisher"
-  - Only one bootcamp per publisher (admins can create more)
+  - Only one account per organisation
   - Field validation via Mongoose
-- Upload a photo for bootcamp
+- Upload a photo or logo for organisation
-  - Owner only
+  - Publisher only
   - Photo will be uploaded to local filesystem
-- Update bootcamps
+- Update organisation
-  - Owner only
+  - Publisher only
   - Validation on update
-- Delete Bootcamp
+- Delete organisation
-  - Owner only
+  - Publisher only
-- Calculate the average cost of all courses for a bootcamp
-- Calculate the average rating from the reviews for a bootcamp

-### Courses
+### Duwat's

-- List all courses for bootcamp
+- List all duwat's for organisation's
-- List all courses in general
+- List all duwat's in general
   - Pagination, filtering, etc
-- Get single course
+- Get single duwat
-- Create new course
+- Create new duwat
   - Authenticated users only
   - Must have the role "publisher" or "admin"
-  - Only the owner or an admin can create a course for a bootcamp
+  - Only the owner or an admin can create duwat's for a markaz
-  - Publishers can create multiple courses
-- Update course
+- Update duwat's
-  - Owner only
+  - Publisher or admin
-- Delete course
+- Delete class

-  - Owner only
+  - Publisher or admin

-### Reviews
+### Classes

-- List all reviews for a bootcamp
+- List all classes for organisation's
-- List all reviews in general
+- List all classes in general
   - Pagination, filtering, etc
-- Get a single review
+- Get single class
-- Create a review
+- Create new class
   - Authenticated users only
-  - Must have the role "user" or "admin" (no publishers)
+  - Must have the role "publisher" or "admin"
+  - Only the owner or an admin can create classes for a markaz
-- Update review
+- Update classes
-  - Owner only
+  - Publisher or admin
-- Delete review
+- Delete class
+  - Publisher or admin

+### Lectures

+- List all lectures for a organisation's
+- List all lectures in general
+  - Pagination, filtering, etc
+- Get single lecture
+- Create new lecture
-  - Owner only
+  - Authenticated users only
+  - Must have the role "publisher" or "admin"
+  - Only the owner or an admin can create lectures for a markaz
+- Update lectures
+  - Publisher or admin
+- Delete lecture
+  - Publisher or admin

 ### Users & Authentication

 - Authentication will be ton using JWT/cookies
   - JWT and cookie should expire in 30 days
 - User registration
-  - Register as a "user" or "publisher"
+  - Register as a "admin" or "publisher"
   - Once registered, a token will be sent along with a cookie (token = xxx)
   - Passwords must be hashed
 - User login